-1. Fault current is initiated at the beginning of commutation.

-2. There is no commutation overlap.

-3. Fault current is interrupted by blocking the firing of the subsequent valves.

-4. Firing angle delay is zero

-5. Converters operate in 12-pulse mode.

-6. AC network reactance beyond the rectifier transformer is negligible.
+- 1) Fault current is initiated at the beginning of commutation. - 2) There is no commutation overlap. - 3) The firing of all the valves is blocked subsequent to fault initiation. - 4) Firing angle delay is zero. - 5) Converters operate in 12-pulse mode. - 6) AC network reactance beyond the rectifier transformer is negligible.

-The 12-pulse system and its equivalent circuit for the computation of the fault current are shown in Fig. 4.
+The 12-pulse system and its equivalent circuit for the computation of the fault current are shown in Fig. 4 where line-commutated thyristors have been used.

 If the fault starts when the reference valve comes into conduction, the fault current will continue to increase until the ac voltage in the loop is zero, even if the sensing system is fast enough to block the next valve.
-The fault current will then decrease, becoming zero when $\int v dt = 0$.
+The fault current will then decrease, becoming zero when $\int V{\rm ac} dt = 0$.
 If the next valve is not blocked, then the fault current will continue to rise until the new voltage around the loop is zero.
 Similarly, as the subsequent valves are not blocked, the fault current will continue to rise.